-Transactions have an associated cost.
+Transactions use computational resources so have an associated cost.
 Gas is the cost unit and the gas price is the price per gas unit.
 The transaction cost is the gas used * gas price.

 In public networks, the transaction cost is paid in Ether by the account submitting the transaction.
 The transaction cost is paid to the miner (or validator in PoA networks) that includes the transaction in a block.

 In many private networks, the validators are run by the network participants and do not require gas as an incentive to participate.
 Generally, networks that do not require gas as an incentive, configure the gas price to be 0 (that is, make gas free).
 Some private networks may allocate Ether and use a non-zero gas price to limit resource use.